CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.2 Privacy.md

 The following requirements MUST be implemented as a priority:

-#### CON.2.A1 implementation standard privacy modelThe standard data protection model is the tool to set up and operate personal procedures not only securely but also in compliance with data protection laws.
+#### CON.2.A1 implementation standard privacy model
+The standard data protection model is the tool to set up and operate personal procedures not only securely but also in compliance with data protection laws.
 It therefore MUST be checked if the SDM is used.
 Any failure to consider the full list of protected objectives and non-application of the SDM methodology and reference measures MUST be justified.

 ### 3.2 Standard requirements